spack/spack/lib/spack/docs/basic_usage.rst

    $ spack load /qmm4kso

-To see which packages that you have loaded to your enviornment you would use ``spack find --loaded``.
+To see which packages that you have loaded to your environment you would use ``spack find --loaded``.

 .. code-block:: console